eflynch/boardzorg/NOTES.md

 ## In Progress

+* Show the discard piles on the board

+## Done
+* Switch to using websockets instead of polling
 * Re-do BG coexist in a reasonable way
   * There shouldn't be any union arg specs with "coexist" constants, rather a ¿coexist? check command should happen before the movement resolves
     * This check happens when you move from a coexist into an occupied territory where you do not already have fighthers
     * This check happens when someone else moves into a territory you were the sole occupier of
   * There shouldn't be a coexist persist option but rather the option to flip at any time before shipments occur
-* Show the discard piles on the board
+* Break up the Unions

-## Done
-* Switch to using websockets instead of polling

 # Notes